stock2shop/cart/README.md

 Some items have `options`.
 For example, a shoe may come in different sizes, each size having its own sku with its own size `option`.
-The shoe, consisting of multiple skus can then be displayed as one saleable item with a drop down to select the sku on size.
+The shoe, consisting of multiple skus can then be displayed as one saleable product with a drop down to select the sku on size.
+Multiple options are possible, which would result in multiple dropdown menus.

 Here is an example setting variation with properties (note `skus` property and not `sku` is used)